permaweb/permaweb-deploy/README.md

 # Permaweb deployment package

 Inspired by the [cookbook github action deployment guide](https://cookbook.arweave.dev/guides/deployment/github-action.html), `permaweb-deploy` is a Node.js command-line tool designed to streamline the deployment of JavaScript bundles to the permaweb using Arweave.
-It simplifies the process by bundling JS code, deploying it as a transaction to Arweave, and updating ArNS (Arweave Name Service) with the transaction ID, effectively using it as a decentralized DNS.
+It simplifies the process by bundling JS code, deploying it as a transaction to Arweave, and updating ArNS (Arweave Name Service) with the transaction ID.

 ### Features
 - **Bundle Deployment:** Automatically bundles your JS code and deploys it to Arweave.
-- **DNS Update:** Updates ArNS with the new transaction ID each time new content is deployed.
+- **ArNS Update:** Updates ArNS with the new transaction ID each time new content is deployed.
 - **Automated Workflow:** Integrates with GitHub Actions for continuous deployment directly from your repository.

 ### Installation